bbauska/W3Cx-3of5/README.md

 <h3 id="ch3-3-2">3.3.2 Drawing Text</h3>

-The canvas API provides two main methods for drawing text: ctx.strokeText(message, x, y) and ctx.fillText(message, x, y).
+<p>The canvas API provides two main methods for drawing text: ctx.strokeText(message, x, y) and ctx.fillText(message, x, y).
-It also provides a set of context properties for setting the character font and style, for laying out the text, etc.
+It also provides a set of context properties for setting the character font and style, for laying out the text, etc.</p>

 <h4>Typical use</h4>

-Look at the example below, and change the position where the text is drawn, change font attributes, etc.:
+<p>Look at the example below, and change the position where the text is drawn, change font attributes, etc.:</p>

 <h4>HTML</h4>